akscpp/akscpp/README.md

 - 👯 I’m looking to collaborate on **Flutter projects and Backend Dev projects**

-- 💬 Ask me about **Flutter Development , API Development , Internet of Things , DSA**
+- 💬 Ask me about **Flutter Development , Backend Development , Internet of Things ,Machine Learning , DSA**

 - 📫 How to reach me **akshit28.aayush@gmail.com**